JULIELab/alz/README.md

 This work is licensed under CC-BY-SA 4.0: https://creativecommons.org/licenses/by-sa/4.0/

 ## Citation
-Please cite the following papers if you use our corpus:
+Please cite the following paper if you use our corpus:

 Udo Hahn, **Tinghui Duan**.
 2019.
 Corpus Assembly as Text Data Integration from Digital Libraries and the Web.
 In *JCDL ’19: Proceedings of the 2019 ACM/IEEE Joint Conference on Digital Libraries*, June 02–06, 2019, Urbana-Champaign, IL, USA. [[Preprint](https://julielab.de/downloads/publications/papers/Hahn_Duan_2019_JCDL.pdf)]